vpendo/EmpowerHer_Rw/README.md

 # EmpowerHer Rwanda Platform

-This repository houses a comprehensive learning and mentorship platform developed with React and FastAPI.
+This repository a comprehensive learning and mentorship platform developed with React and FastAPI.
 The application empowers young women in Rwanda through technology education, mentorship, and career development opportunities.

 ## Features
 - User Authentication & Role-based Access